-Opened on December 20 2017 this renovated playground is located just below the Bridgewater Mill in a beautiful spot of the Adelaide Hills.
-The playground is fenced along the road and edges but NOT on the creek bed, which in my opinion is great because it allows kids to take there shoes off and go for a good explore in the creek bed.
+This stunning playground is just about everything we love about a day out in our beautiful Adelaide Hills.
+Coffee (Hello ‘Little Cog’!), stunning scenery and a fab playground for all ages.
+Located just below the Bridgewater Mill, the playground is fenced along the road and edges but NOT on the creek bed, which in my opinion is great because it allows kids to take there shoes off and go for a good explore in the creek bed.
 When we were there it was only about ankle deep with some deeper sections under the bridge, so you’ll need to use your discretion based on your kids abilities and what’s happening in the creek the day you visit.
+During winter and after a big rain, the creek can get quite deep and fast, so it will change during the year.

-The playground itself is not shaded, but there are lots of little nooks and crannies to sit under the shade of either the trees that surround the park or the new undercover area (which is missing table and seats….maybe they’re are still to come?)
+The playground itself is not shaded, but there are lots of little nooks and crannies to sit under the shade of either the trees that surround the park or the undercover area.
 There is also a BBQ area that overlooks the playground with more shady spots to throw down a picnic rug.

 Without doubt the #1 highlight of this park for us was the flying fox.
 Easy enough for my 4 year old to manage herself, we also saw older kids having a ball and younger kids having a try with the help of their parents.
 Pretty sure Winnie had close to one billion turns on it before she decided she’d like to check out the rest of the park.